The Practice of Buddhism

-Buddhists pay respect to images of Buddha, not necesarily in worship or to ask for favours, but as an ideal to become.
+Buddhists pay respect to images of Buddha, not in worship nor to ask for favours.
 A statue of the Buddha with hands gently resting in his lap and with a compassionate smile reminds us to strive to develop peace and love within ourselves.
 Bowing to the statue is an expression of gratitude for the teachings.

 One of the Buddhist teachings is that wealth does no guarantee happiness and that life is impermanent.
-All people suffer whether rich or poor, but those who understand The Buddha's teachings can find true happiness.
+All people suffer whether rich or poor, but those who understand Buddhist teachings can find true happiness.

-Buddhism is a belief system which is tolerant of all other beliefs or religions and agrees most of their moral teachings.
-There has never been any war fought in the name of Buddhism.
+Buddhism is a belief system which is tolerant of all other beliefs or religions and agrees with all their moral teachings.
+There has never been any wars fought in the name of Buddhism.

-Siddhartha Gautama was born into a royal family in Northern India in 563 BC.
+Siddhata Gotama was born into a royal family in Northern India in 563 BC.
 At the age of 29 he realised that wealth and luxury did not guarantee happiness, so he explored the different teachings of the religions and philosophies of the day to find the key to human happiness.
-After many years studay and finally six years of meditation he finally found “the middle path” and was enlightened.
-After enlightenment, The Buddha spent the rest of his life teaching the principles of Buddhism—called the Dharma or Truth—until his death at the age of 80.
+After six years of study and meditation he finally found “the middle path” and was enlightened.
+After enlightenment, the Buddha spent the rest of his life teaching the principles of Buddhism—called the Dharma or Truth—until his death at the age of 80.